Optimal Experimental Design for Inverse Problems in the Presence of Observation Correlations: Numerical Experiments

 The goal of solving an OED problem is to find a small subset of sensors (e.g., given a limited budget) that yields a posterior QoI as close as possible to the ground truth shown in~\Cref{fig:PredGrid_True_Pred_and_Prior}(right), with minimum uncertainty.
 In what follows, we assume a maximum budget of $\budget$ observation sensors to be ideally placed in the domain.
 The solution of the OED problem is expected to be sparse but might not be binary.
-A simple thresholding method is used when needed, by activating the sensors corresponding to the largest $\budget$ weights, where in our numerical experiments we set the budget to $\budget=8$ sensors.
-We discuss results obtained by solving the OED problem~\eqref{eqn:oed_relaxed_optimization_problem} with the A-optimality criterion $\Psi(\design)=\Psi^\GA$, using both the SQRT weighting kernel~\eqref{eqn:sqrt_kernel_0} and the logistic sigmoid kernel~\eqref{eqn:LogisticSigmoid_kernel}.
-Experiments were carried out for multiple values of the regularization parameter $\alpha$, to study the effect of the regularization term on both sparsity and the order of relative importance of candidate sensors.
-We started with numerical experiments with uncorrelated observation errors, and then we ran experiments with spatial observation correlations, with multiple length scales, as described in~\Cref{sec:numerical_experiments}.
+A simple rounding method to obtain a binary design is used when needed, by activating the sensors corresponding to the largest $\budget$ weights in the design resulting from solving an OED optimization problem.
+In our experiments we show results for two choices of the budget $\budget$: first $\budget=8$ and second $\budget=\Nsens/2$, where we allow up to $50\%$ of the sensors to be activated.
+We discuss results obtained by solving the OED problem~\eqref{eqn:oed_relaxed_optimization_problem} with the A-optimality criterion $\Psi(\design)\!=\!\Psi^\GA$, using the product kernel~\eqref{eqn:cov-prod_kernel}, the EXP kernel~\eqref{eqn:exp-prod_kernel}, and the logistic sigmoid~\eqref{eqn:sigmoid-prod_kernel} kernels.
+Experiments are carried out for multiple values of the regularization parameter $\alpha$, to study the effect of the regularization term on both sparsity and the order of relative importance of candidate sensors.
+We start with numerical experiments with uncorrelated observation errors, and then we show experiments with spatial observation correlations with multiple length scales, as described in~\Cref{sec:numerical_experiments}.